 You’ve probably experienced this one.
-Dallas is experiencing record heat and the air conditioner in your home starts blowing out warm air or stops working altogether.
-Along with hundreds of other people in our community, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to decrease the likeliness of this happening to you this summer.
+On the hottest day of the year, the air conditioner in your home begins blowing out warm air or stops working altogether.
+Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
+While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to reduce the likeliness of this happening to you this summer.

-To work properly, your air conditioner needs to pull air through the system, including recirculating air throughout the rooms of your home.
+A properly operating central air system must be able to pull the air through the unit, including recirculating air throughout the rooms of your home.
 If Air blockage or obstruction of any kind can cause problems in your unit.
-To ensure your air conditioner has the air flow it needs, make sure to keep clear the immediate area around the vents - indoors and outside.
+To guarantee great air flow, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat